USAFA-ECE/ece386-book/book/b1-prediction/networks-tooling.md

 my_static_error = type_error_demo_2(0, 'problems.')
 ```

-If you try to run this script, Python will give you this Runtime error.
+If you try to run this script, Python will give you this runtime error.
 It's hard to debug and will crash your app at an unknown time.

 ```text
 Traceback (most recent call last):